 Power Cost Price Increase - 2004 In August 2003, PGE, OPUC staff, and intervenors entered into a stipulation, approved by the Commission, related to the Company's forecast of 2004 net variable power costs.
 Forecast adjustments were made to the price of certain wholesale power purchase contracts, reflecting recent electricity forward prices and certain other modifications and adjustments to estimated variable power and fuel costs.
 The 2004 RVM was finalized in November 2003, with new rates effective January 1, 2004.
 The average price for all customers increased by approximately 0.4%.
 Price adjustments ranged from a 2.3% decrease for industrial customers to increases of 2.8% and 1.9% for small commercial and residential customers, respectively.
 Price adjustments varied between customer classes primarily because of different collection periods for PGE's 2001-2002 power cost adjustment mechanism (see "Power Cost Adjustment Mechanisms" in this section for further information).
-Based upon projected energy sales, it is estimated that the price adjustments will increase PGE's 2004 revenues by approximately \$4 million. he stipulation also provided that PGE withdraw a proposed power cost adjustment mechanism for 2004 and participate in a process to address the need for, and structure of, a cost recovery mechanism for variances in power costs, as described below.
+Based upon projected energy sales, it is estimated that the price adjustments will increase PGE's 2004 revenues by approximately \$4 million.
+The stipulation also provided that PGE withdraw a proposed power cost adjustment mechanism for 2004 and participate in a process to address the need for, and structure of, a cost recovery mechanism for variances in power costs from forecasted levels.
+Although PGE engaged in the process, no definitive outcome was reached.
+The Company is currently focusing its attention on the effect of hydro variations on power costs, as described below.